 Slow program start?

 With Windows 10 Update to 1903, the "ActiveProtection" feature of Acronis TrueImage software seem to start blocking mouse hooks.
-PhraseExpress uses such mouse hooks to determine the mouse position for displaying text menus at the mouse pointer, for example.
+PhraseExpress uses such mouse hook to display phrase menus at the mouse pointer position, for example.

 Solution: Consider disabling "ActiveProtection" in Acronis and consider contacting Acronis for a solution.
 We will not be able to circumvent interferences caused by a 3rd party application.